Monday, 31 August 2015

 Shredded Coconut : 2cups

-Honey : 5-6 tbsp
+Honey : 3-4 tbsp

 Powdered Milk : 3 tbsp

-Refined Flour : 1tbsp
+Refined Flour : 2 tsp

 Rice Flour : 1 tbsp

-Cardamom Powder : 1/4tsp
+Cardamom Powder : 1/4 tsp

 METHOD :

-Blend together the shredded coconut and honey for 2-3 minutes with intervals.
+Mix together the shredded coconut and honey.

-Transfer to a plate, flatten and refrigerate.
+Rub the dough for 7-8 minutes.
+Transfer the dough to a greased plate, press to flatten and refrigerate.

-Take out after 1 hour, cut into desired shapes.
+Take out after an hour, cut into desired shapes.
+Transfer the instant coconut sweet onto a clean container and refrigerate again.

 Serve chilled always, otherwise they tend to get soft and break.
 We are not cooking it.... hence they will not get sticky and tighten.
 There is no compromise with taste though.

-Friday 21 August 2015
+Friday, 21 August 2015

 GOALONDO STEAMER CHICKEN.....
 BOATMEN STYLE

-Information Source: A Times of India Article by Pritha Sen
+Information Source : A Times of India Article by Pritha Sen

 INGREDIENTS :